 Limited liability partnerships and disputes within them

-read time: 11 mins
+read time: 8 mins

 Limited liability partnerships

-• it is liable for its own debts
+• is liable for its own debts;

-• The Limited Liability Partnership Regulations 2001, SI 2001/1090 (LLPR 2001) apply provisions of partnership law to LLPs
+• Limited Liability Partnership Regulations 2001, SI 2001/1090 (LLPR 2001) applies provisions of partnership law to LLPs;

-• The Limited Liability Partnerships (Application of Companies Act 2006) Regulations 2009, SI 2009/1804 (LLPR 2009) apply many parts of the Companies Act 2006 (CA 2006), with appropriate modifications, to LLPS; and
+• Limited Liability Partnerships (Application of Companies Act 2006) Regulations 2009, SI 2009/1804 (LLPR 2009) applies many parts of the Companies Act 2006 (CA 2006) with appropriate modifications to LLPS; and

-• The Limited Liability Partnerships (Accounts & Audit) (Application of the CA 2006) Regulations 2008, SI/20098/1911, apply parts of the CA 2006 in relation to accounts and audit to LLPs.
+• Limited Liability Partnerships (Accounts & Audit) (Application of the CA 2006) Regulations 2008, SI/2008/1911 applies parts of the CA 2006 in relation to accounts and audit of LLPs.

-What Should be Included in your LLP Members’ Agreement
+What should be included in your LLP members’ agreement

-When it comes to drafting your Members’ Agreement, as its provisions will override, or vary, the default provisions of the LLPR 2001, it’s important to make sure that the agreement covers the needs of your particular business and circumstances – and that is properly drafted by an experienced solicitor.
+When it comes to drafting your members’ agreement, as its provisions will override, or vary, the default provisions of the LLPR 2001, it’s important to make sure that the agreement covers the needs of your particular business and circumstances – and that is properly drafted by an experienced solicitor.

-Some of the more essential clauses of that Limited Liability Partnership Members’ Agreement should cover the following issues:
+Some of the more essential clauses of that Limited Liability Partnership members’ agreement should cover the following issues:

 • identifying LLP members;